 Catmose College is the first choice for many parents.
 In recent years, we have been oversubscribed; we have more applicants for places than we have available in each year group.
-To find out more about the College, please read our prospectus and welcome booklet.
+To find out more about the College, please read our prospectus.

 YEAR 7 ADMISSIONS FOR SEPTEMBER 2020

 The College’s admissions policy can be found here and is used to allocate places.
-The College does not have a catchment area, we have in the past accepted applications from Leicestershire, Northamptonshire, Lincolnshire and our home county of Rutland with students travelling up-to 30 miles to attend Catmose.
+The College does not have a catchment area; we have in the past accepted applications from Leicestershire, Northamptonshire, Lincolnshire and our home county of Rutland with students travelling up to 30 miles to attend Catmose College.
 We consulted on our new policy before implementation in 2012.
 The policy for admissions for September 2020 were determined by the governing body in October 2018.

 The order of priority if we are oversubscribed is: